-During the 20-24 June, the North Yorkshire, City of York and East Riding Safeguarding Adults Boards, Safeguarding Children Partnerships and Community Safety Partnerships worked together to deliver an extensive programme of learning events, seminars and interactive sessions which all underpinned the theme - 'Safeguarding is everybody's business'.
+During the 20-24 June, the North Yorkshire, City of York and East Riding Safeguarding Adults Boards, Safeguarding Children Partnerships and Community Safety Partnerships worked together to deliver an extensive programme of learning events, seminars and interactive sessions which all underpin this year's theme - 'Safeguarding is everybody's business'.

-Spurred on by the sucess of Safeguarding Week 2021 the safeguarding partners worked to extend the range of topics covered in the 2022 campaign.
-While a number of the sessions were open only to professionals working in the safeguarding sector the majority of the sessions were also open to the public.
-The week-long programme of over 50 sessions catered for members of the public who wanted to learn more about safeguarding.
-Public-facing sessions raised awareness of key issues and provided insight into how every member of the public can play a key role in keeping theselves, their families and the wider community safe - reinforcing the message that

-Safeguarding is everybody's business.
+Spurred on by the success of Safeguarding Week 2021 the safeguarding partners have worked to extend the range of topics being covered this year.
+While a number of the sessions are open only to professionals working in the safeguarding sector the majority of the sessions are also open to the public.
+The week-long programme of over 50 sessions caters for members of the public who want to learn more about safeguarding.
+Public-facing sessions raised awareness of key issues and provided insight into how every member of the public can play a key role in keeping themselves, their families and the wider community safe - reinforcing the message that Safeguarding is everybody's business.